 Sonia Wong received a Ph.D. in Religious Studies from Vanderbilt University, specializing in Hebrew Bible with a minor in Ancient Near East.
 She wrote her dissertation on “The Solomonic Kingdom as a Cultural Fantasy of the Imperialized Yehudites,” in which she conducts a historical-critical analysis of 1 Kings 1:1-12:24 from a postcolonial-psychoanalytic perspective with the analytic notion of fantasy as a wish-fulfilling narrative.
-Her research interests include the Deuteronomistic (Hi)Story, the Pentateuch, postcolonial biblical criticism, psychoanalytic criticism, and cross-textual interpretation of the Hebrew Bible in the Chinese social and religious contexts.
+Her monograph Solomonic Fantasy of the Imperialized Yehudites (to be published by Mohr Siebeck, forthcoming) is a revised version of her dissertation.

 Besides her Ph.D., Sonia holds a B.Ed. from the University of Alberta, an M.Div. from the Chinese University of Hong Kong, and an M.A. from Vanderbilt University.
 She received training in ecotourism and completed a unit of Clinical Pastoral Education.
 Before she embarked on her academic journey, she taught high-school mathematics and music for eleven years.
-She still enjoys playing the piano and singing for leisure.
-She is a member of the Methodist Church of Hong Kong.
+Sonia has diverse interests, including swimming, scuba diving, hiking, singing, playing piano, and cooking.